MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 4. From the left navigation panel, select **Groups**.

 5. A list of existing groups is displayed.
-Select **Load more** from the bottom of the page and scroll down until you find ****SSPRSecurityUsers**, then select it.
+In the Search groups field, enter **SSPR**, then from the search results select **SSPRSecurityGroupUsers**.
 It will take you to the configuration option for this group.

 6. From the left navigation pane, select **Members**.